 - Transcripts are the formal verification of degree(s) earned.
 You can obtain official transcripts online at www.studentclearinghouse.org, by mail, or in-person by submitting a Request for Transcript form to the Enrollment Services Center in the Mary Stuart Rogers building, Suite # MSR 120.
 Make sure to indicate on your request form "when degree is posted."

 - You will be notified by mail with a copy of your outstanding degree requirements.
 You may need to change your graduation term and complete remaining requirements.

 - You can attend classes only if you have reapplied and have been admitted as a graduate student.
 Please see the graduate school regarding application deadlines and procedures.

-- For degree requirements you should contact you major department.
+- For degree requirements, you should contact your major department.
 If you have questions about the graduation process, contact the Enrollment Services office.